Chronic obstructive pulmonary disease (COPD) is a chronic respiratory disease, most commonly due to smoking-related lung damage.

-Following confirmation of a post-bronchodiator FEV1/FVC ratio < 0.7, severity can be determined by the predicted FEV1 %.
-The predicted FEV1 % refers to how the patients FEV1 compares to the average FEV1 in a population of similar age, sex and body composition.
-There are standards formulas available to determine the predicted FEV1 for men and women at different ages.
-This is then used alongside the patients FEV1 to work out the predicted FEV1 %.
+Following confirmation of a post-bronchodilator FEV1/FVC ratio < 0.7, severity can be determined by the predicted FEV1 %.
+The predicted FEV1 % refers to how the patients' FEV1 compares to the average FEV1 in a population of similar age, sex and body composition.
+There are standard formulas available to determine the predicted FEV1 for men and women at different ages.
+This is then used alongside the patients' FEV1 to work out the predicted FEV1 %.

 Below we show the severity of COPD based on the NICE clinical guidance 101 and reproduced in the updated NICE guidance 115.

 At the time of diagnosis, all patients require a chest radiograph, full blood count and body mass index calculated.

 Additional blood tests (e.g. urea & electrolytes, C-reactive protein) may be required during an acute exacerbation.

 Many patients with COPD can be managed in general practice without need for specialist referral.

 Patients with mild or moderate COPD may be managed in general practice without need for specialist referral, which includes assessment by a respiratory clinical nurse specialist.

 Indications for specialist referral to a clinician or nurse specialising in respiratory disease include:

 All patients with COPD should be offered education, smoking cessation, vaccinations, pulmonary rehabilitation (if indicated) and pharmacotherapy (e.g. inhalers).

 It is important to review and revisit the principles of COPD care at all stages of severity and during every consultation.